cylc/cylc-doc/src/user-guide/running-suites.rst

 Cold Start
 ^^^^^^^^^^

-A cold start is the primary way to start a suite run from scratch:
+A cold start is the primary way to run a freshly-installed suite from scratch:

 .. code-block:: console